outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to solution automation workflows

+    - identify useful structures that reduce some problem structure (like a difference) to fulfill problem-solving intents like 'reducing steps required to solve a problem'
+      - example: 'checking every item in a filtered set' or 'checking every item in a set until a solution is found' involve applying useful structures ('filter', 'iteration exit condition') that reduce the steps required to implement a base workflow like 'try every possible solution', since these useful structures reduce the steps required
+        - 'filter' reduces the number of solutions to iterate, the difference between the 'number of solutions to check' and the 'optimal solutions' being a useful problematic difference to reduce
+        - 'iteration exit condition' reduces the number of solutions to iterate, the difference between the 'last solution tested' and the 'last solution in the set' being a useful problematic difference to reduce, given that a threshold to determine the optimality of a solution is available (to determine that an optimal or sufficient solution has been found and no more solutions should be tried to improve on the threshold value)
+        - deriving a 'filter' or a 'iteration exit condition' is trivial once these differences are identified as useful differences to reduce, given that these differences present a problem in the form of requiring more resources than is absolutely necessary
+      - differentiation: this workflow involves identifying the differences as 'problematic but not required', and identifying/applying the structures which can reduce those differences to fulfill the problem-solving intent of 'reducing the problem'

     - identify useful structures specific to a specific problem format in which all problems can be formatted (like 'find a prediction function') and apply as components/inputs to a solution automation workflow (like 'identify adjacent/probable solution components and apply them to build a solution')
       - example: 'change rate connection', 'adjacent subset average connection', and less relevant objects like 'line-data set intersection connection' patterns are useful structures to determine a prediction function, given the different information they use and contribute to determining the error-reducing function
         - 'change rate connections' between adjacent change rates are useful bc they encode info about adjacent probable changes, which is useful for filtering possible functions